 For more information on what to do while you wait, read our follow-up instructions.

-If you are experiencing any new symptoms of COVID-19 such as fever, cough or shortness of breath but aren't sure if you should get tested, please visit one of our Respiratory Urgent Care Clinics.
+If you are experiencing any new symptoms of COVID-19 such as fever, cough or shortness of breath but aren't sure if you should get tested, please visit one of our urgent care clinics.

 Our UW Medicine providers will evaluate your symptoms, rule out other illnesses and can give the COVID-19 test as needed.

 Can I get a COVID-19 antibody test at UW Medicine?

 Yes, UW Medicine offers antibody testing.
 The antibody test is not the same as a nasal swab test and does not check to see if you have a current COVID-19 infection.
 People who are experiencing symptoms of COVID-19 should NOT get an antibody test.